Traceability from the farm

 Over 150 partner farmers have planted Xoco cacao varieties.

-Xoco pays the farmer a price that is substantially higher than the market price.
-In 2021, the average price paid was 1.5 x higher than the highest “fair trade” price and more than double the average local price.
+Xoco Gourmet pays producers a price that is significantly higher than the market price.
+In 2021, the average price paid was 1.5 times higher than the highest "fair trade" price and more than double the average local price.

-Buying at the farm gate also eliminates any logistical issues preventing the farmer from getting to market.
-This is valuable in places where transportation is scarce, costly and difficult.
+Buying from the farm also eliminates logistical problems that prevent the farmer from getting to the market.
+This is valuable in places where transportation is scarce, expensive and difficult.

-We are paying partner farmers for a better product.
-Xoco takes on the market risk so the farmers can focus on growing.
+We pay partner farmers for a better product.
+Xoco takes on the market risk so farmers can focus on the crop.

-Our technical assistance programme also helps farmers modernize their farming techniques, which has a spill-over effect on other crops they may grow.
+Our technical assistance program also helps farmers modernize their farming techniques, which has a positive effect on other crops they can grow.

 Xoco’s approach is an example for the chocolate industry:

-The industry needs to up its game and become more involved in how cacao is grown.
-Cacao should be planted like any other fruit, for flavour and variety.
+The industry needs to up its game and get more involved in cacao farming. cacao should be planted like any other fruit, for its taste and variety.